KAMAL-02/KAMAL-02/README.md

 Here's a glimpse of what you'll find in this repository:

 - **Data Structures:** Implementations of various data structures in  C++.
-- **Full Stack Projects:** Check out my journey into the world of full-stack development using HTML, CSS, and Bootstrap.
+- **Full Stack Projects:** Check out my journey into the world of full-stack development

 ## Languages

 - C
 - C++
 - Python
-- HTML
-- CSS
-- Bootstrap
+- Javascript

 ## Connect with Me